WGBH-MLA/AAPB2/app/views/exhibits/empoderamiento-latino/notes.md

 <a name="108"></a><sup>108</sup> James T. Patterson, *Restless Giant: The United States from Watergate to Bush v.
 Gore* (New York: Oxford University Press, 2005), 296.

-<a name="109"></a><sup>109</sup> For further information on the 1965 Act, see Gabriel J. Chin and Rose Cuison Villazor, eds., *The Immigration and Nationality Act of 1965: Legislating a New America* (New York: Cambridge University Press, 2015).
+<a name="109"></a><sup>109</sup> Para mas informacion, vea a Gabriel J. Chin and Rose Cuison Villazor, eds., *The Immigration and Nationality Act of 1965: Legislating a New America* (New York: Cambridge University Press, 2015).

 <a name="110"></a><sup>110</sup> D’Vera Cohn, “How U.S. Immigration Laws and Rules Have Changed through History,” FactTank: News in the Numbers, Pew Research Center, September 30, 2015, https://www.pewresearch.org/fact-tank/2015/09/30/how-u-s-immigration-laws-and-rules-have-changed-through-history/.